autocrypt/autocrypt/doc/level1.rst

 ``own_state.prefer_encrypt`` is set to ``mutual`` then the header MUST have a ``prefer-encrypt`` attribute set to ``mutual``.

-If the :mailheader:`From:` address changes during message composition (E.g. if the user selects a different outbound identity), the Autocrypt-capable client MUST change the :mailheader:`Autocrypt` header appropriately.
+If the ``From`` address changes during message composition (E.g. if the user selects a different outbound identity), the Autocrypt-capable client MUST change the ``Autocrypt`` header appropriately.

 See :ref:`mua-happypath` for examples of outbound headers and the following sections for header format definitions and parsing.